 How I’ll Grow Affiliate Income Next Year

 Some of the things I’ll be doing to dial in my strategy in 2018 are sending out a survey to my readers and then running hideously specific analysis on the data I collect to figure out WTF they like.
 I’ll also be doing some major deep dives into my Amazon sales, which are FULL of juicy information I haven’t even begun to analyze.

 I’ve got a few posts that convert really well for me when it comes to Amazon, and I’ll be relying on proven strategies to double my Amazon income for 2018.
-I plan to write more “What to Pack” posts and sections within travel guides, and include Amazon links in every post I can.
+I plan to write more packing posts, and include Amazon links in every post I can.

 Other than Amazon, I’ll continue my journey of trial & error to figure out how I can capture an audience that is actually ready to buy stuff, and commit to the massive task of putting affiliate links in all of my older posts.
 You’d think this would be a no-brainer, but oh my goodness, it is so tedius.